How to buy the best range cooker

 - Electric induction range cookers - these have induction hobs rather than conventional electric ceramic hobs, which means they will heat more quickly and efficiently.
 But you’ll need iron-based pans, such as stainless steel.
 Test your current pans with a fridge magnet – if it sticks, then they will work on an induction hob.

 Some range cookers come packed with features, such as a wok burner, griddle and pyrolytic cleaning, while others are more basic.
-Go to our range cooker jargon buster to find out more.
+Go to our to find out more.
 Here are some of the main features you may come across: